for version 5.5.8

 For cameras that support two-way audio, this option controls whether the incoming audio from that camera is muted whenever you are sending audio to that camera.
 This prevents a feedback situation where audio can pass from the Mac's microphone to the camera's speaker, to the camera's microphone, to the Mac's speaker and back to the Mac's microphone in an infinite loop.

 This defines an audio input source connected to your Mac that is to be used for computer-to-camera audio transmission.
+Use the round control knob on the right to adjust the audio volume.

 Choose your preferred date format, which is used whenever a date is displayed (e.g. in timestamps on video frames, and in file names).